 All records from customer provided library catalogs and institutional repositories are evaluated using the same relevance ranking criteria specified above.
-The one exception is that customers have the option of influencing the overall relevance weighting of their catalog or institutional repository.
-This setting enables catalog and institutional repository records to appear higher (or lower) in the search results list relative to other content in the EDS profile.
+To meet user expectations for catalog search, we apply an additional relevance scoring boost for library catalog records with titles that exactly match the user's search query.
+Additionally, customers have the option of influencing the overall relevance weighting of their catalog and/or institutional repository.
+This optional setting enables all catalog and institutional repository records to appear higher (or lower) in the search results list relative to other content in the EDS profile.

 Delivering Relevant Results

 The various factors described above combine to produce a composite EDS relevance score for all matching items for a given EDS search.
 These scores determine the order of records in the EDS results list.
 There is no simple formula for relevance ranking, but a multitude of factors that vary based on the user's query, the content searched, and EDS profile settings.
 As an area of active development, we continually tune and improve relevance ranking to give users the results they want for every search, in every context.